Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

-The inequality in~\eqref{eq:good-gain-1} is by submodularity of the $f_i$s, and the equality is by definition of $W(H)$.
-The first inequality in~\eqref{eq:good-gain-2} is by definition of $F$ being the covered scenarios in $\st$ and the last inequality is by definition of a good node.
+{\bf Case 2.} $(E,H)$ is a good state.
+Below, we use $F\sse H$ to denote the set of scenarios that get covered in $\st$; by definition of a good state, we have $\Pr(F)\ge \Pr(H)/3$.
+Again using $W(H)\subseteq U\setminus E$, we have: { } The last inequality in~\eqref{eq:good-gain-1} is by submodularity of the $f_i$s, and the next equality is by definition of $W(H)$.
+The first inequality in~\eqref{eq:good-gain-2} is based on this fact that $f_i(Stem_k(H))=1$ for any $i\in F$ and the last inequality is by definition of a good state.
+Now, we combine ~\eqref{eq:okay-gain} and ~\eqref{eq:good-gain-2}: